Alex-Liang01/Capstone-Synthetic-Data/documents/Data Fidelity Results.md

 ### Cramer's V

 For the Cramer's V tests between the synthetic dataset and simulated datasets, we compared the Country Code and Language of the datasets.
 Both of these features have high cardinality.
-The importance here is the Cramer's V of the synthetic datasets relative to that of the simulated dataset.
+The key metric here is the Cramer's V of the synthetic datasets relative to the simulated dataset in red.

 #### Simulated Data from Marginal Distributions
 ![image](https://github.com/user-attachments/assets/19a1b87c-2238-4043-b2ca-391a4817210e)